-reconfig Reload the configuration file and load new zones, but do not reload existing zone files even if they have changed.
-This is faster than a full reload when there is a large number of zones because it avoids the need to examine the modification times of the zones files.

-stats Write server statistics to the statistics file.

-querylog Toggle query logging.
-Query logging can also be enabled by explicitly directing the queries category to a channel in the logging section of named.conf or by specifying query-log yes; in the options section of named.conf.

-dumpdb [-all|-cache|-zone] [view ...]
+- reconfig Reload the configuration file and load new zones, but do not reload existing zone files even if they have changed.
+This is faster than a full reload when there is a large number of zones because it avoids the need to examine the modification times of the zones files. - stats Write server statistics to the statistics file. - querylog Toggle query logging.
+Query logging can also be enabled by explicitly directing the queries category to a channel in the logging section of named.conf or by specifying querylog yes; in the options section of named.conf. - dumpdb [-all|-cache|-zone] [view ...]
 Dump the server's caches (default) and/or zones to the dump file for the specified views.
-If no view is specified, all views are dumped.

-secroots [view ...]
+If no view is specified, all views are dumped. - secroots [view ...]
 Dump the server's security roots to the secroots file for the specified views.
-If no view is specified, security roots for all views are dumped.

-stop [-p] Stop the server, making sure any recent changes made through dynamic update or IXFR are first saved to the master files of the updated zones.
+If no view is specified, security roots for all views are dumped. - stop [-p] Stop the server, making sure any recent changes made through dynamic update or IXFR are first saved to the master files of the updated zones.
 If -p is specified named's process id is returned.
-This allows an external process to determine when named had completed stopping.

-halt [-p] Stop the server immediately.
+This allows an external process to determine when named had completed stopping. - halt [-p] Stop the server immediately.
 Recent changes made through dynamic update or IXFR are not saved to the master files, but will be rolled forward from the journal files when the server is restarted.
 If -p is specified named's process id is returned.
-This allows an external process to determine when named had completed halting.

-trace Increment the servers debugging level by one.

-trace level Sets the server's debugging level to an explicit value.

-notrace Sets the server's debugging level to 0.

-flush Flushes the server's cache.

-flushname name Flushes the given name from the server's cache.
+This allows an external process to determine when named had completed halting. - trace Increment the servers debugging level by one. - trace level Sets the server's debugging level to an explicit value. - notrace Sets the server's debugging level to 0. - flush Flushes the server's cache. - flushname name [view] Flushes the given name from the server's DNS cache, and from the server's nameserver address database if applicable. - flushtree name [view] Flushes the given name, and all of its subdomains, from the server's DNS cache.
+(The server's nameserver address database is not affected.)